rr-tilly/odin-recipes/README.md

 ## Next Steps

 After completing the HTML portion, my next goal is to possibly tinker with this project by applying CSS and such to it.
-I look forward to revisiting this porject in the future and reflect on the progress I’ve hopefully made.
+I look forward to revisiting this project in the future and reflect on the progress I’ve hopefully made.

 ---